-Endura Energy is a rapidly growing solar project development company in Toronto, Ontario.
-They needed a website to showcase their diverse portfolio, quickly communicate their services, and create a digital space accommodating, educational and informative for a wide spectrum of client types (such as engineers, architects, building managers, farmers etc).
-The result is a vibrant website full of custom illustration, interesting factoids and energetic flourishes by use of animation, composition and colour, creating a digital space that is perfectly in line with the essentials of the solar industry.
-READ ON…No Comments
+Endura Energy is a rapidly growing solar project development company in Toronto, Ontario, and they needed a website to showcase their diverse portfolio, quickly communicate their services, and create a digital space that was accommodating, educational and informative for a wide spectrum of client types (such as engineers, architects, building managers, farmers etc).
+Reality is that many of these prospective clients would be accessing the Endura website from their mobile devices while on the convention floor or out in the field, so it was important to make a site that not only communicated quickly, but loaded in a snap.

 Edna is Halifax’s new best place to grab a bite to eat- great communal atmosphere with a homey flapper style decor- the place is a hit and a welcome option to the North End.
 The interior is decked out with beautiful reclaimed wood and full of character.
 The centerpiece of the space, and the main inspiration for the site, is the communal table and focus wall.
 The site I created echos the comfortable and inviting atmosphere of Edna, while also capturing the lightheartedness and flair of the concept.